 Related Article Read: Here’s What Happens When a House is Condemned.

 More Real Estate Investing Reads:

-G. Brian Davis is a landlord, real estate investor, and co-founder of SparkRental.
-His mission: to help 5,000 people reach financial independence by replacing their 9-5 jobs with rental income.
-If you want to be one of them, join Brian & Deni for a free class on how to earn 15-50% returns on passive real estate syndications.
+G. Brian Davis is a real estate investor and cofounder of SparkRental who spends 10 months of the year in South America.
+His mission: to help 5,000 people reach financial independence with passive income from real estate.
+If you want to be one of them, join Brian and Deni for a free class on How to Earn 15-30% on Fractional Real Estate Syndications.